 Combined-Admission Programs are selective programs for exceptional undergraduates in medicine, engineering, and education that guarantee admission to professional or graduate school upon completion of the bachelor’s degree.
 Dual Degree Programs in music and nursing allow exceptional undergraduates to gain admission to the College and a separate School to pursue two selective undergraduate degrees at once.

 Take 5 Scholars Program

 Students who wish to pursue broader academic interests can apply for this innovative Rochester program, which allows students to stay for a fifth year of study—tuition-free!
 Sure, four years of college may seem like a lifetime now, but once you’re deeply involved in your area of interest, you’ll soon wonder how you can squeeze everything you want to learn into just four short years.
 Since 1986, more than 800 students have been accepted into this prestigious and exciting program.
-Link to student profile.

 Qualified students may propose to devote as much as an entire academic year to internships, special projects, business plan development, research into various facets of entrepreneurship, or analysis of how culture and public policy influence entrepreneurial activity.
-Link to student profile.